 Hi, my name is Cameron, I am a Brampton born and raised actor.
 I started doing theatre when I got accepted into an arts program in high school and continued my professional training at Sheridan College and the University of Toronto Mississauga.

-Some of my recent acting credits include: Serving Elizabeth, Stratford Festival; 4 years at The Shaw Festival (Getting Married, SEX by Mae West, Henry V, Hound of The Baskervilles, Dracula & The Madness of George III), the world premier of Happy Birthday Baby J, ShadowTheatre; 1851: Spirit & Voice, Soulpepper Theatre, Riot, Talk Is Free Theatre.
+Some of my recent acting credits include: Kim's Convenience, 1000 Island Playhouse; Serving Elizabeth, Stratford Festival; 4 years at The Shaw Festival (Getting Married, SEX by Mae West, Henry V, Hound of The Baskervilles, Dracula & The Madness of George III), the world premier of Happy Birthday Baby J, ShadowTheatre; 1851: Spirit & Voice, Soulpepper Theatre, Riot, Talk Is Free Theatre.
 Productions with Theatre Animal, Theatre Erindale, Secret Shakespeare Series, Canadian Rep Theatre, Clay and Paper Theatre, Toronto Fringe Festival.

-As a playwright my play Meet Chloe received its premiere production from Carousel Players, and is currently touring virtually to class rooms until May 13, 2022.
+As a playwright my play Meet Chloe received its premiere production from Carousel Players, and is currently touring virtually through to 2023.

 Keep in touch with me on social media by following me on Instagram &Twitter @Camm_grant